mrpannic/book-shelf/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## Setup - Frontend
+- Install node - preferred v18.1.0
+- After cloning the repo from project root run:
+- `npm install`
+- `npm run dev`

+## Setup - Backend
+- Install composer globally - preferred v2
+- Install `php@7.4`
+- Position in the project root and run:
+- `composer install`
+- Set up the server - I personally prefer `laravel/valet` package for easiest setup (Only Mac)
+- Install MySQL - preferred v8.0

+## Book Filters
+- Date filter is being applied by using values 1, 2 or 3 which filters by book published date in last 5 years, last 10 years and more then 10 years respectively.
+- Name filter is being applied by entering a snippet of a book name
+- example `https://{domain}/api/books?name=someName&filter=2` - returns books with names containing "someName" and with published date which is in last 10 years ago.

+## Available routes
+- GET `/`
+- POST `/login`
+- POST `/register`
+- GET `api/books`
+- GET `api/books/{id}`
+- POST `api/table-file`

+## Note
+I have added test files for the csv/xml/xlsx files.
+Also bear in mind when using xml files to set the row attributes to 'name', 'author', 'publisher', 'published_date'.
+That isn't the case for xlsx/csv file types since the first row isn't read with the parser.
 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: